bini-a/hbwater_cameratrap_pheno/README.md

 ## Progress
 - Figured out how to click through image files with mask applied
-- Working on redrawing ROI and applying new mask to remaining images
+- Figured outredrawing ROI and applying new mask to remaining images
 - Working on file naming conventions/organizing GitHub